Lorenzo0224/csv/README.md

 # Paper and Technical Report

-This repository contains our paper currently under review at ICDE 2025, see `CSV.pdf` for details.
+This repository contains our paper explaining the basics of CSV, see `CSV.pdf` for details.

 Additional information can be found in the technical report, see `CSV_techreport.pdf` for details.